microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingRealTimeDenoisedAmbientOcclusion/readme.md

 ## Requirements
 * "*AnyToAnyWaveReadLaneAt*" shaders require ReadLaneAt() with any to any wave read lane support.
 Tested on (Pascal & Turing).
 If your HW doesn't support it, you will need to replace those wave intrinsics.
 * Requires DXR capable HW and SW.
 Consult the main [D3D12 Raytracing readme](../../readme.md) for requirements.
-The sample doesn't implement Raytracing Fallback Layer path.